 You should calculate tangents yourself if you plan to use bump-mapped shaders on the Mesh.
 Assign tangents after assigning normals or using RecalculateNormals.

 Note: To make changes to the tangents, it is important to copy the tangents from the Mesh.
-Once the tangents have been copied and changed the normals can be reassigned back to the Mesh.
+Once the tangents have been copied and changed, the tangents can be reassigned back to the Mesh.